clampz/ocr_project/README.md

 The current goal of this project is to implement optical character recognition for computer generated images of text with some fonts.

-**dependancies**: Python2.7, Python Image Library and Pylab.
+**dependancies**: Python2.7, Python Image Library, numpy and Pylab.
 Python3 can be used with some small modification in the 'main' module.

 Instructions:
 ------------